Has warm spring suppressed UK’s outbreak? Coronavirus fell after sunniest April on record

 ‘The evidence [for COVID-19] is that aerosols are not that important anyway.
 But they tend to get inactivated quite quickly in sunlight so they wouldn’t stay around for very long.’

+Evidence is beginning to show that vitamin D may protect people from falling seriously unwell with COVID-19 – or even catching it in the first place.

-A University of Oxford study also revealed that while the global coronavirus death rate was 0.2 per cent, in the colder northern hemisphere it was 0.3 per cent.
+A University of Oxford study this month also revealed that while the global coronavirus death rate was 0.2 per cent, in the colder northern hemisphere it was 0.3 per cent.

 The researchers observed that in Italy, the warmer south was much less impacted than the north.